JCSDA/ufo/.github/ISSUE_TEMPLATE/issue_ufo-naming-sprint_template.md

 ---
 name: 'Sprint: UFO Naming Conventions'
-about: Use this template to create a new issue for the sprint
+about: 'Use this template to create a new issue for the sprint'
-title: SPRINT: Update UFO (what portion?) to follow Data Conventions
+title: 'SPRINT: Update UFO (what portion?) to follow Data Conventions'
-labels: Sprint
+labels: 'Sprint'
 assignees: ''

 ---